Evelina Fedorenko

 Research Fellow, Columbia University

 James L. Fuller is a research fellow at Columbia University, where he recently completed his Ph.D.
 His doctoral research focused on the evolution and expansion of vocal signal repertoires, focusing primarily on the communication system of blue monkeys (Cercopithecus mitis).
-Dr.… read more »
+Dr. Fuller began working with wild primates in Kenya in 1995, and has since participated in... read more! »

 ABCDEFGHIJKLMNOPQRSTUVWXYZ